Resources - Blog

 “When we started repricing intelligently with Feedvisor, my profits climbed.
 From 2013 to 2015, we went from $2.5 million to $13.5 million.”

 He understood that repricing software was not about what you paid, but about what you got back.
-Michael literally observed several items as they shifted towards the most optimal price at the moment.
+He observed several items as they shifted towards the most optimal price in real-time.
+To learn more about Feedvisor’s Amazon repricer, click here.

-In the early days of his business, Michael relied on Excel spreadsheets to keep track of replenishment.
+In the early days of his business, the seller relied heavily on Excel spreadsheets to keep track of replenishment.
 After signing up with Feedvisor, he started taking advantage of Feedvisor’s excess inventory and lost revenue reports to find out when he was not stocking enough of something, or stocking too much of something else.
+To learn more about Feedvisor’s business reports, click here.

-Michael recommends FBA when you have high volume and are selling to the masses.
-Unfortunately, you’re going to take some losses: your merchandise is going to be handled by somebody else, customers are going to lie about returns, and people are going to demand refunds.
-It happens more with FBA because customers are just dealing with an Amazon customer service rep. On the flip side, you’re going to get significantly more sales, customers, and income — making the downsides justify the cost of doing business.
+The seller recommends FBA when you have high volume and are selling to the masses.
+Unfortunately, you are going to take some losses: your merchandise is going to be handled by somebody else, customers are going to lie about returns, and people are going to demand refunds.
+It happens more with FBA because customers are solely dealing with an Amazon customer service rep. On the flip side, you are going to generate significantly more sales, customers, and income — making the downsides justify the cost of doing business.

-For Michael, who’s in the toy and costume industry, it’s all about going after the hottest up-and-coming items — the licensed stuff.
-But he also emphasized the value of sourcing evergreen, non-licensed products.
-“Trial and error is key,” insisted Michael, “and sellers shouldn’t let fear get in the way of trying to sell new products.”
+For this particular client, who is in the toy and costume industry, it is all about going after the hottest up-and-coming items — the licensed products.
+He also emphasized the value of sourcing evergreen, non-licensed products.
+“Trial and error is key,” insisted the client, “and sellers should not let fear get in the way of trying to sell new products.”

 On Product Reviews

-If a product is good and people like it, they’re going to leave good reviews.
-Michael doesn’t hunt people down for the occasional bad review, knowing that his quality products earn enough positive reviews to compensate.
+If a product is good and people like it, they are going to leave good reviews.
+This client does not hunt people down for the occasional bad review, knowing that his quality products earn enough positive reviews to compensate.

 On Selling on Walmart

-Michael was approached by Walmart over a year ago — and even so, it was a 90-day process to get approved.
+The client was approached by Walmart several years ago — and even so, it was a 90-day process to get approved.
 Walmart, unlike Amazon or eBay, requires upfront approval.
-Keep in mind that Walmart only adds a certain number of third-party sellers at a time, meaning there’s a good chance your request to receive an invitation to join (if you choose to send one) may be declined.
+Keep in mind that Walmart only adds a certain number of third-party sellers at a time, meaning there is a good chance your request to receive an invitation to join (if you choose to send one) may be declined.

 Conclusion: If You Can’t Beat ’em, Join ’em

-By changing his mindset from one of fighting Amazon’s rules to one of working with them, Michael was able to capitalize on the benefits of selling on the eCommerce giant’s platform.
+By changing his mindset from one of fighting Amazon’s rules to one of working with them, the seller was able to capitalize on the benefits of selling on the e-commerce leader’s platform.
 Then, settling on the right repricer for his business needs put him on the fast track to lasting growth.